py415/one_stop_shop_flutter/README.md

 - [cupertino_icons](https://github.com/flutter/cupertino_icons) - This is an asset repo containing the default set of icon assets used by Flutter's [Cupertino widgets](https://github.com/flutter/flutter/tree/master/packages/flutter/lib/src/cupertino).
 - [pedantic](https://github.com/dart-lang/pedantic) - Most of the recommended lints directly implement the guidelines set out in [Effective Dart](https://dart.dev/guides/language/effective-dart).
+- [provider](https://github.com/rrousselGit/provider) - A wrapper around InheritedWidget to make them easier to use and more reusable.

 ## Credits